evenp/AMREL/README.md

 # AMREL: Automatic Mountain Road Extraction from LiDAR data

+AMREL is a software tool to automatically extract roads from large LiDAR data sets of mountainous areas.
 The road extraction is performed in two steps:

 * seeds production using LiDAR derived digital terrain model (DTM) tiles,